Beat Social Anxiety

 Why does your head fill with the imagined judgement of others, crowding out your own thoughts?
 It’s weird, because you’re likeable enough.
 You’re not antisocial.
 You’re not lacking humour, intelligence, or warmth.
 You just feel… exposed.

-It's almost like every social moment is a test you didn’t study for—despite the fact that you pass it every time.
+It's almost like every social moment is a test you didn’t study for—despite the fact that you often pass it fine.
 Your friends like you.
 Your partner loves you.
 People think you’re solid, capable, and friendly.

 But inside?
 It feels like you’re constantly managing some invisible threat that's probably not actually there...but it could be.